11 Driving Etiquette Rules You Forgot Since Driver’s Ed

 We all know the type of passenger that has to offer their opinion about your every move.
 Whitmore recommends inserting some humor into the situation.
 “Thank them for their input and then gently let them know you can handle the driving.”

 According to the National Safety Council (NSC), “the activity area of the brain that processes moving images decreases by up to 1/3 when listing to talking on a phone.”
 Talking on the phone while driving is against the law in some states.
 But even if it is legal, it’s much more safe to keep your focus on the road and avoid any and all distractions.
-These are the craziest things drivers have seen in the cars next to them.
+Check out these other cell phone etiquette tips.